dianatataru/ancestryinference_workflow/README.md

 #SBATCH -n 1            #: Number of Tasks per Node
 #SBATCH -A loni_ferrislab
 #SBATCH --cpus-per-task=12
-#SBATCH --array=5-10   # Job array (1-n) when n is number of unique samples that came off the sequencer
+#SBATCH --array=41-140%32   # Job array when n is number of unique samples, % is array throttling (do 32 at a time, 8 samples)

 ### LOAD MODULES ###
 #For this step, bwa and needed